Sexual harassment at work

 - Sex-related harassment, where there is unwanted conduct of a sexual nature which relates to your gender, which again, has the purpose or effect of violating your dignity or creating an unpleasant environment.
-For example, this would include hostile comments about childcare arrangements (if you are a female) and you have to constantly leave work early to care for your young children.
+This would include, for example, hostile comments about childcare arrangements (if you are a female) and you have to constantly leave work early to care for your young children.

-When does conduct amount to unlawful sexual harassment?
+When does conduct amount to unlawful sexual harassment in the workplace?

-The conduct must be in the course of employment, although it can extend to social events outside work.
-If you were happy for the conduct to continue, then it will not amount to something that is “unwanted”, unless you were in a very junior position and felt compelled to join in because you felt vulnerable.
+If you were happy for the conduct in question to continue, then it will not usually amount to something that is “unwanted”.
+There are exceptions though,for example, where you were in a very junior position and felt compelled to join in with banter or conduct because you felt vulnerable.

-A tribunal will also need to consider the question of “reasonableness”- in other words, whether a reasonable person would have been offended by the conduct in question ( where, for example, the employee was simply being oversensitive).
+The motive of the harasser is irrelevant- the key issue is the effect on the person who is on the receiving end of the behaviour.
+Having said that, a tribunal would need to consider the question of “reasonableness”- in other words, whether a reasonable person would have been offended by the conduct in question or if an employee was simply being oversensitive.

 Are employers liable for the actions of their staff?

 The Equality Act says your employer has a duty to stop your work colleagues from harassing you at work.
 This means that your employer generally is liable for the actions of its staff.
 As mentioned above, this usually includes sexual harassment which takes place outside the work environment- for example an office party or pub get-together.